 - blood tests

-- electromyography (EMG – a test that checks the health of muscles and the nerves that control muscles)
+- electromyography, which allows your doctor to check the health of your muscles and the nerves that control your muscles

 - ice and heat therapy